venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 **_BigQuery_**

 Is a fully-managed data warehouse.
 Provides two services in one: Storage and analytics.
 You can store Petabytes of data and analyze them with Machine Learning, Geospatial analysis and Business Intelligence.
 Data is encrypted at rest by default.
 Provides seamless integration with the partner ecosystem and works in a multicloud environment.
 Can export datasets to **_Vertex AI_** which is used to train the Machine Learning modules to generate SQL for BigQuery.
+It's a serverless, highly-scalable data warehouse that decouples storage and compute resources.

 ### Semi-structured data storage solutions